jarneestar/DEHRADUN-MAP-NAVIGATOR-/README.md

 4.open this in your browser
 and HURRAH!
-WELCOME TO MAPSTER 🎉 he app will load the Dehradun map and you can:
+WELCOME TO MAPSTER 🎉 server.app will load the Dehradun map and you can:

 Click on any two points
 Get straight distance